-Joe’s teenage experiences volunteering in Latin America and the Philippines led to a lifetime of learning, writing, and lecturing about the impact of U.S. policies on the lives of the world’s impoverished majority.
-He is co-founder of the Institute for Food and Development Policy (Food First); a Guggenheim Fellow recognized for his work on issues of inequitable development; and he has been a Distinguished Visiting Professor at the University of California Santa Cruz.
-His books include Food First, World Hunger: Twelve Myths, Chile’s Free-Market Miracle: A Second Look, No Free Lunch, Philippines: Fire on the Rim, and Aid As Obstacle.
-Collins has been a consultant in Africa, Asia and Latin America to U.N. and international non-governmental organizations.
+Joe’s teenage experiences volunteering in Latin America and the Philippines led to a lifetime of learning, writing, and lecturing about the impact of US policies on the lives of the world’s impoverished majority.
+He is co-founder of the Institute for Food and Development Policy (Food First); a Guggenheim Fellow recognized for his work on issues of inequitable development; and a Distinguished Visiting Lecturer at the University of California Santa Cruz.
+His books include Food First, World Hunger: 10 Myths, Chile’s Free-Market Miracle: A Second Look, No Free Lunch, Philippines: Fire on the Rim, and Aid As Obstacle.
+Collins has been a consultant in Africa, Asia and Latin America to UN and international non-governmental organizations.
 He lives and surfs in Santa Cruz, California.

 Zahara lived a life dedicated to social justice, tirelessly campaigning on a wide range of social issues from ending apartheid in South Africa to ensuring cancer patients in the US have access to life-saving medicines.
 Her career as a writer and social justice organizer was grounded in her work overseas: volunteering to plant fruit trees in rural Zambia and helping to build a medical clinic in Nicaragua.
 With Joe, she was a co-author of How to Live Your Dream of Volunteering Overseas and she was a contributing editor and regular columnist at Transitions Abroad.
 Her articles have been published in Community Jobs magazine and in the book Global Backlash: Citizen Initiatives for a Just World Economy.
 She had an M.A. in International Development from American University.
 After nearly a decade of battling with cancer, Zahara died just as this book was being readied for publication.
 She has left many legacies to this world that will continue to have an impact for generations; we hope this book will be one of them.